harness/developer-hub/kb/platform/harness-platform-faqs.md

 When a user group is created through SCIM, it synchronizes and directly creates the user groups and users within the IDP as they exist.
 However, for SSO-linked user groups, users are populated only when they sign in to Harness using SAML.

-### We removed users from a user group in our SSO app, why does the Harness UI still show the users?
+### We removed users from a user group in our SSO app, why are they still in the Harness UI?

 The synchronization with SSO-linked groups occurs exclusively upon user login to Harness.
 Whether it involves adding or removing users, these updates only take place during a login operation.